 Vernonia Health CenterDid you know relationships affect physical health?
 As new research emerges about the link between unhealthy relationships and poor health outcomes, the need for advocates in healthcare settings is becoming more clear.
-This advocate spends time in Vernonia’s health care clinic providing safety planning, support and resource referrals to clinic patients, as well as community members for whom the commute to St. Helens may not be practical.
+A SAFE advocate is onsite in Vernonia once a week to provide safety planning, consultation, and support groups for the Vernonia community.

 Emergency RoomsSAFE advocates are trained and prepared to respond to emergency rooms in Portland and Longview to help survivors explore their reporting options after a sexual or physical assault, inform survivors of their rights, and provide emotional support when undergoing a Sexual Assault Forensic Exam.